googleapis/api-linter/docs/rules/core/0131-request-name-field.md

 If you need to violate this rule, use a leading comment above the message (if the `name` field is missing) or above the field (if it is the wrong type).
+Remember to also include an [aip.dev/not-precedent][] comment explaining why.

 ```proto
 // (-- api-linter: core::0131::request-name-field=disabled --)